michLab/mozarella_webbrowser/README.md

 * go to homepage
 * save/load html file

+## Requirements

+To run browser you need to meet following requirements:

+* Python > 3.6
+* PyQt5 installed

 ## Other licenses:

 Icons used in the application are by [Yusuke Kamiyaman](http://p.yusukekamiyamane.com/).